Table Of Contents

 - Driver’s license or passport

 There is no guarantee that your loan will be approved.
-If you’re application gets rejected, consider getting a second opinion from a lender.
+If your application gets rejected, consider getting a second opinion from a lender.

 There is also a chance that your pre-approval will get denied later.
 Reasons can vary from changes to your credit score, incurring additional debts after being pre-approved (ex. taking out a car loan), or changes to the lender’s loan requirements or guidelines.